Atalaya – Murrells Inlet, South Carolina

 There are no known blueprints for this sprawling fortress.
 Archer conveyed his ideas to the contractor verbally, revealing a little more from his imagination day by day.
 After awhile, the contractor is said to have joked, “Mr. Huntington, if you tell me much more, I’ll find out what you are building.”

-Nevertheless, the result is spectacular!
-There is no furniture left inside, and the walls and open windows have been left exposed to the elements.
-Wandering down the cool corridors and roaming from room to room – there are 50 in all! – is a welcome respite from the sun and sand.
+Nevertheless, the result is spectacular.
+No furniture remains inside, and open windows have left the walls and floors exposed to the elements.
+Wandering down the cool corridors provides a welcome respite from the sun and sand.
 It also makes a magical maze for children to explore.

 The above photo shows one of Atalaya’s corner rooms.
 Atalaya’s four wings form a square around a large interior courtyard.
 The outer walls of the home extend 200 feet, and there are 50 rooms in all – including studios and stables.
 The massive structure is often mistaken for a jail or fortress.
 Today, people commonly refer to Atalaya as a castle.

-Above, an alternate shot of the walls and windows of Atalaya.
 During the Huntington’s winter visits, they often kept large animals such as bears inside their home.
-Anna would use these animals as models for statues.
+Anna, a master sculptress, would use these animals as models for statues.
 There were also servant quarters, a library, a sun room, and various food preparation and dining rooms – including a specialized oyster-shucking room!

-Geraniums and liropie grow in one of Atalaya’s beautiful flower boxes.
+Geraniums and liropie grow in one of Atalaya’s beautiful flower boxes, shown above.
 The flower boxes line a central corridor which serves as the home’s main entry and divides the interior courtyard in two.
 The courtyard is planted with palmettos, South Carolina’s State Tree.